Clone the Reciprocal Tariffs Table Using Plotnine

 fig

-Preparing the DataFrame
+Preparing the DataFrames

 We start by extracting the data from a previous project.
 The country column is converted to a categorical type, which simplifies handling in plotnine.
 To enable alternating row colors in the final visualization, we also create a new column called color_mod.
+Additional columns are created to define the positions for the segments and text labels.

 def tweak_df() -> pl.DataFrame: